AUTHOR'S MAIN SITE > > > > > TABLE OF CONTENTS for Open Office database tutorials.

 First, specify the format of the label sheets you will be using.
 You do this with the controls below "Format" at the bottom of the window.
 For now, select (if it isn't already like this) "Sheet", Brand "Avery", Type "J8157" or "L7157".
 You'll get a description at the bottom of the window.
 The "(3 x 11)" at the end of it tells you that these sheets have 3 columns, each with 11 rows.
 (The "J" variant is for A4 stock, "L" for "letter", e.g. the standard US size.)

 Next specify the database that is to provide the data.
 This is done with the "Database" field on the Labels tab (of the Labels window!).
-In our example, you want FDB2009Jan.
+In the example created on this page, you want FDB2009Jan.

 After specifying the database, you use the field below to specify the table.
 "Addresses" in our example.

-Next delete anything that is currently in the "label text" memo on the upper left of the Labels tab.
-Don't be tempted to tick the "Address" tick box.
+Next delete anything that is currently in the "label text" memo at the upper left of the Labels tab.
+Don't be tempted to put a tick in the "Address" tick box.

-Click on the downward pointing arrow of the "Database field" pulldown.
+Click on the downward pointing arrow of the "Database field" combo box.
 You should see the fields of your table.
-Click on "Name" and then click on the left pointing arrow to the left of the "Database field" pulldown.
+Click on "Name" and then click on the left pointing arrow to the left of the "Database field" combobox.
 That should put <FDB2009Jan.Addresses.0.Name> in the label text memo.

-Click in the Label text memo.
-Get the insertion point at the right hand end of the <FDB2009Jan.Addresses.0.Name>, with nothing selected, and press the enter key.
+The insertion point should be at the right hand end of the <FDB2009Jan.Addresses.0.Name>, with nothing selected.
+If that's not how things stand, arrange it, and then press the enter key.

-Go back to the "Database field" pulldown, select "Addr1", and again click the left-pointing arrow.
+Go back to the "Database field" combobox, select "Addr1", and again click the left-pointing arrow.

 Your Labels dialog should now look like....